 - Think about accessibility from the start: labels, combined elements, and hidden decoration.

-You can explore the full source code for ArrowDateSelector, including ContentView.swift and assets, in the swiftuibuttons GitHub repository.
+You can explore the full source — ArrowButton.swift, ContentView.swift, and assets — in the swiftuibuttons GitHub repository.